AmadeusW/dadswebsite/www.del-art.ca/content/design/sample4.md

 +++
 showonlyimage = true
 draft = false
-image = "img/design/RPM_ikons.jpg"
+image = "img/design/zrodlo/zrodlo_folder.jpg"
 date = "2016-11-05T18:25:22+05:30"
-title = "Cabbagetown Regent Part Museum website Icons" weight = 0 description = "Projects executed for Cabbagetown Regent Park Community Museum were the opportunity to exercise publishing works in many media.
+title = "Zrodlo - Polish Folk Song and Dance Ensemble" weight = 0
+description = "Projects executed for Cabbagetown Regent Park Community Museum were the opportunity to exercise publishing works in many media.
 One of the projects was renewing and updating the museum's website."
 +++